milan-todorovic/HTECFlightAdvisor/README.md

 At preset moment there are some missing features:
 * feature that will enable an administrator to import airports and routes file.
-This is current done ad request level.
+This is current done at request level.

 * feature that will return only x specified comment is missing
 * authentication is based on a username and password at present moment.
 There is no